ietf-teep/architecture/draft-ietf-teep-architecture.md

 than the lifetime of a device.
 A TAM certificate usually has a moderate lifetime of 2 to 5 years.
 A TAM should get renewed or rekeyed certificates.
-The root CA certificates for a TAM, which are embedded into the trust anchor store in a device, should have long lifetimes that don't require device trust anchor update.
-On the other hand, it is imperative that OEMs or device providers plan for support of trust anchor update in their shipped devices.
+The root CA certificates for a TAM, which are embedded into the Trust Anchor store in a device, should have long lifetimes that don't require device Trust Anchor update.
+On the other hand, it is imperative that OEMs or device providers plan for support of Trust Anchor update in their shipped devices.

 #  IANA Considerations